Context-Bounded Model Checking for POWER: Introduction

-We prove that for every bound $\contextnum$, and for every concurrent program $\prog$, it is possible to construct, using code-to-code translation, another concurrent program $\sprog$ such that for every $\contextnum$-bounded computation $\run$ in $\prog$ under the POWER semantics there is a corresponding $\contextnum$-bounded computation $\srun$ of $\sprog$ under the SC semantics that reaches the same set of states and vice-versa.
+We prove that for every bound $\contextnum$, and for every concurrent program $\prog$, it is possible to construct, using code-to-code translation, another concurrent program $\sprog$ such that for every $\contextnum$-bounded computation $\run$ in $\prog$ running under the POWER semantics there is a corresponding $\contextnum$-bounded computation $\srun$ of $\sprog$ running under the SC semantics that reaches the same set of states and vice-versa.
 Thus, the context-bounded state reachability problem for $\prog$ can be reduced to the context-bounded state reachability problem for $\sprog$ under SC.
-We show that the program $\sprog$ has the same number of processes as $\prog$, and only $O(\sizeof\procset\sizeof\varset\contextnum+\sizeof\regset )$ additional shared variables and local registers compared to $\prog$, where $\sizeof\procset$ is the number of processes, $\sizeof\varset$ is the number of shared variables and $\sizeof\regset$ is the number of local registers in $\prog$.
+We show that the program $\sprog$ has the same number of processes as $\prog$ plus two additional processes, and only $O(\sizeof\procset\cdot\sizeof\varset\cdot\contextnum+\sizeof\regset )$ additional shared variables and local registers compared to $\prog$, where $\sizeof\procset$ is the number of processes, $\sizeof\varset$ is the number of shared variables, and $\sizeof\regset$ is the number of local registers in $\prog$.
 Furthermore, the obtained program has the same type of data structures and variables as the original one.
-As a consequence, we obtain for instance that for finite-data programs, the context-bounded analysis of programs under POWER is decidable.
+As a consequence, we obtain for instance that for finite-data programs, the context-bounded analysis of programs running under the POWER semantics is decidable.
 Moreover, our code-to-code translation allows to leverage existing verification tools for concurrent programs to carry out verification of safety properties under POWER.

-To show the applicability of our approach, we have implemented our reduction, and we have used \textsf{cbmc} version 5.1 \cite{DBLP:conf/tacas/ClarkeKL04} as the backend tool for solving SC reachability queries.
+To show the applicability of our approach, we have implemented our reduction in a prototyping tool, namely {\sf Power2SC}.
+We have used \textsf{CBMC} version 5.1 \cite{DBLP:conf/tacas/ClarkeKL04} as the backend tool for solving SC reachability queries.
 We have carried out several experiments showing the efficiency of our approach.
 Our experimental results confirm the assumption that concurrency bugs manifest themselves within small bounds of context switches.
-They also confirm that our approach based on context-bounding is more efficient and scalable than approaches based on bounding sizes of computations and/or of storage systems.
+They also confirm that our approach based on context-bounding is more efficient and scalable than approaches based on bounding sizes of computations and of storage systems.